Healthy Homes Assessment Wairoa

 Insulation Wairoa

-The insulation of the ceiling and underfloor is a requirement on all rental houses since 1 July 2019.
-Property managers and landlords have to ensure that the insulation is in line with current quality.
-In certain situations, the existing ceiling insulation or insulation in the sub floor space may require to be replaced or replaced.
+Insulation for underfloor and ceilings is a requirement on all rental homes from 1 July 2019.
+Property managers and landlords should make sure that the insulation is up to the new standard.
+In certain situations, the current ceiling insulation, or the insulation of the sub floor space might need to be filled with or replaced.

-A house that is well-insulated will help to control condensation, and decrease the risk of mould and dampness as well as making it easier to the home to retain warmth.
+A house that is well-insulated can reduce condensation, and decrease the risk of dampness and mould, and will also make it easier for the household to retain heat.

-The "R" refers to thermal resistance, and is a gauge of how well the insulation resists heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
+The higher the R-value, the higher the quality of insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3